HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

   )
 }}

-We can also see that _RDFa_ and _Open Graph tags_ in particular are extremely prevalent; appearing on 60.61% and 57.45% of pages respectively.
+We can also see that _RDFa_ and _Open Graph tags_ in particular are extremely prevalent, appearing on 60.61% and 57.45% of pages respectively.

 At the other end of the scale, 'legacy' formats, like _Microformats_ and _microformats2_, appear on fewer than 1% of pages.

 ### Coverage by syntax type

 In addition to identifying when a certain type of structured data is present, we collect information on the types of data it describes.
-We can break each of these down, and explore how each format and syntax is being used.
+We can break each of these down and explore how each format and syntax is being used.

 #### RDFa

 <a hreflang="en" href="https://www.w3.org/TR/rdfa-lite/">RDFa</a> (Resource Description Framework in Attributes) is a technology for linked data markup, which was introduced by W3C in 2015.
 It allows users to augment and translate visual information on a web page by adding additional attributes to markup.

-E.g., a website owner might add a `rel="license"` attribute to a hyperlink in order to explicitly describe it as a link to a licensing information page.
+For example, a website owner might add a `rel="license"` attribute to a hyperlink in order to explicitly describe it as a link to a licensing information page.

 {{ figure_markup(
   image="structured-data-rdfa-types.jpg",